 Also, just like humans, the amount of weight gain is different for each goat.
 So, if you are looking for a sure fire way to tell if a goat is pregnant this is not always the way to do it.

 Some goats get very obviously pregnant and there is no doubt they are carrying kids.
-However, some goats do not appear to really gain much or any weight at all.
+However, some goats, at most, get, what looks like, a slightly swollen abdomen or do not really gain much, if any, weight at all.

 We had one girl who’s body didn’t really change at all to the point we thought she was not bred – it was a BIG surprise when we went out one night to find her nursing her brand new little girl!